 If this is the first time you have heard a noise in your home and you think it may be a mouse, you should be making as much noise as possible.
 You might get lucky, and you might scare the mouse away from your home.

 It is unlikely that this is the last time you will hear mice in your home.
 If a mouse has found its way into your house, another will follow.
-Now is the time to implement some mouse control to your house, which includes setting some highly rated mouse traps, sealing mouse entry points, and clearing up anything that attracts mice.
+Now is the time to implement some additional mouse control to your house, which includes setting some highly rated mouse traps, sealing mouse entry points, and clearing up anything that attracts mice.